-As of March 31, 2019, our qualitative impairment assessment did not indicate there were events or changes in circumstances that may have had a significant adverse effect on the fair value of the investment.
-We have not recorded any impairments as of March 31, 2019, or on a cumulative basis.
-Further, we have not identified any downward or upward adjustments due to observable price changes in the investment as of March 31, 2019, or on a cumulative basis.
-As of March 31, 2019, the \$9.3 million carrying value of our investment is recorded in investment in equity securities on the condensed consolidated balance sheets.
+As of March 31, 2020, our qualitative impairment assessment did not indicate there were events or changes in circumstances that may have had a significant adverse effect on the fair value of the investment.
+We have not recorded any impairments as of March 31, 2020, or on a cumulative basis.
+Further, we have not identified any downward or upward adjustments due to observable price changes in the investment as of March 31, 2020, or on a cumulative basis.

-5. Financial Instruments - Investments in Debt Securities
+5. Financial Instruments - Investments in Marketable Debt Securities

-At March 31, 2019, our investments in debt securities, excluding \$1.2 million of corporate debt securities included in cash and cash equivalents, are detailed below (in thousands):
+At March 31, 2020, our investments in available-for-sale debt securities are detailed below (in thousands):